Fort Delaware

 guilt and death are the causes of current paranormal activity.

-Other spirits hang around because of other reasons
+Other spirits hang around for other reasons

 and are not ready to go just yet.